keu/docs/learn/airflow-decorators.md

 The library contains SQL and dataframe decorators that greatly simplify your DAG code and allow you to directly define tasks without boilerplate operator code.
 It also allows you to transition seamlessly between SQL and Python for transformations without having to explicitly pass data between tasks or convert the results of queries to pandas DataFrames and vice versa.
 For a full description of functionality, check out the [Astro Python SDK documentation](https://astro-sdk-python.readthedocs.io/en/stable/).

-To use the Astro Python SDK, you need to install the `astro-sdk-python` package in your Airflow environment and enable pickling (`AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True`).
+To use the Astro Python SDK, you need to install the `astro-sdk-python` package in your Airflow environment and allow serialization of Astro SDK objects by setting the environment variable `AIRFLOW__CORE__ALLOWED_DESERIALIZATION_CLASSES = airflow\.* astro\.*`.
 For more instructions, check out the [Use the Astro Python SDK tutorial](https://docs.astronomer.io/learn/astro-python-sdk).

 To show the Astro Python SDK in action, we'll use a simple ETL example.
 We have homes data in two different CSVs that we need to aggregate, clean, transform, and append to a reporting table.
 Some of these tasks are better suited to SQL, and some to Python, but we can easily combine both using `astro-sdk-python` functions.
 The DAG looks like this: